jkomoros/prompt-garden/README.md

 - `template` - The template string
 - `vars` - The map of name -> value to use in the template.
 If any vars that are used in the template are missing there will be an error.
 If some sub-seeds need to be computed, nest a sub-seed of type `object`.

+#### extract

+Given an input string, extract a map of values based on a template.
+See the `Templates` section below for more on the format of templates.

+Required parameters:
+- `template` - The template string
+- `input` - The string to match against the template.

 #### input

 Asks for input from the user.